Travel and Tourism

 - Each unit will have front cover.
 Front covers will outline what work is completed and the grade achieved against each criterion from the specification

-- Each member of staff will have a tracker that monitors the assessments of students.
+- Each member of staff will have a tracker that monitors the assessments of pupils.
 This will be located with the individual staff member

 - Each course has internal units which are marked by subject teachers and external units which are either exams or externally assesses coursework